 Alongside with Bert Flint but also artist Farid Belkahia, Melehi contributed to relocate Moroccan visual arts tradition within the African continent and to reveal the direct iconographic links and connections between so-called “North Africa” and “Subsaharan Africa”.
 Hence the fundamental role of Saharan populations within the multi-cultural heritage of Morocco – research, particularly intense in the High Atlas and Anti-Atlas Mountains during the 1960s.
 This link represents for this group of visual thinkers, the genuine vector of Afro-Berberism, demonstrating that civilisation is not produced by urban and trading centres alone, but also by the desert and its nomadic populations.
 It is thus the case to retrace the deep cultural transfers, from one side to the other of a sub-Saharan border that self-dissolves, as these exchanges take place far beyond the context of national or colonial borders.
 On a methodological page, it’s fascinating the time spent and amount of photography patiently produced by Melehi; notably all of the painted ceilings in the mosques and zawiyas of the Souss, but also the Berber women artist carpet-makers who are no less “contemporary” than any other artist (as these carpets are still produced today which leads to dismiss the term “popular arts”).

-‘New Waves: Mohamed Melehi and the Casablanca Art School Archives’ was on view at MACAAL from the 21st of September 2019 till the 5th of January 2020.
+‘New Waves: Mohamed Melehi and the Casablanca Art School Archives’ is currently being presented by the Alserkal Arts Foundation at Concrete, Dubai, UAE.
+This exhibition was organised in collaboration with the MACAAL.
+The exhibition was on view at MACAAL from the 21st of September 2019 till the 5th of January 2020.

 Sara Moneer Khan